Packet Inspection Transformer: A Self-Supervised Journey to Unseen Malware Detection with Few Samples: System Architecture and Model Training

 \subsection{Downstream Task}

-After the extraction of the embeddings from the transformer trained with SSL approaches, a downstream task is applied for the purpose of malware classification.
+After the extraction of the embeddings from the transformer trained with SSL approaches, a downstream task is applied for the purpose of malware classification to test the quality of the embeddings.
+In this paper, we assume \emph{two downstream task settings:} 1) sufficient annotated malware samples are available, enabling the training of a conventional classifier; and 2) only a few annotated samples are available, leading to the implementation of FSL.

+In the first setting, we assume that a sufficient amount of labeled data is available.
 This is tasked with interpreting and classifying the embeddings to distinguish between benign and malicious network traffic and classifying the type of malwares.
-To achieve this, two distinct classifier architectures are employed on top of the transformer model.
-The classifiers are then trained using the SSL embeddings from the transformer, allowing for flexibility in the creation of different classifiers as well as validating the effectiveness of the embeddings for downstream tasks.
+To achieve this, a \textbf{mutli-layer (M.L.)} classifier architecture is employed on top of the transformer model.

-The initial classifier is structured as a single-layer (S.L) fully connected neural network on top of the transformer.
-This architecture is chosen for its ability to learn the separations between the presented classes based on the pre-extracted embeddings.
-Given an input embedding vector $\mathbf{E}$ from the SSL model, the neural network is defined as:

-where $\mathbf{E}$ is the input embedding vector with dimension $d_{\text{model}}$, which is the output of the SSL model, $\mathbf{W}$ represents the weights matrix of the fully connected layer, $\mathbf{b}$ is the bias vector, and $f$ denotes the activation function, which is a softmax function, providing a probability distribution over the classes.
-A multi-layer (M.L) classifier is also implemented downstream.
-This classifier introduced additional layers and regularization techniques into the model.
-The model begins with a linear layer that transforms the input size to 512 neurons, followed by a ReLU activation to introdcue non-linearity and a dropout of 0.5 for regularization and prevention of overftting.
-The next layer reduces the dimension to 128 neurons, with both the 512-neuron and 128-neuron layers being normalized by batch normalization.
-Lastly, a fully connected layer maps the 128 neurons to the number of classes.
+In this architecture, shwon in Table \ref{tab:downstream_arch}, the input embedding vector of dimension \(d_{\text{model}}\) is first passed through a fully connected linear layer that projects it into a 512-dimensional space.
+This is followed by batch normalization, a ReLU activation to introduce non-linearity, and a dropout layer with a dropout rate of 0.5 to prevent overfitting.
+The network then reduces the 512-dimensional output to 128 dimensions through a second linear layer, again applying batch normalization and a ReLU activation to maintain stability and non-linearity in the learning process.
+Finally, a linear layer maps the 128-dimensional vector to \(C\) output neurons, where \(C\) corresponds to the number of classes.
+A softmax activation function is applied to the final output to generate a probability distribution over the classes.